haoran-mc/dotfiles/readme.md

 ./osx-setup.sh
 ```

-- neovim for code
+- code with neovim
-- vim for edit
+- edit with vim

 **tools:**